kartoza/bims-website/docs/src/administrator/biodiversity-data/manage-admin-tables.md

 ## BIMS: Tag groups:

 A tag group controls how the TAGS, which are uploaded for each taxon when the master list is uploaded, is visualised, specifically its colour.
 Click on the ID and change the colour.
-Tags are visible in Taxon Management as as a filter on the map interface.
+Tags are visible in Taxon Management and as a filter on the map interface.

 ![tag-groups-1](img/tag-groups1.png)